A Gap Year in France

 Ah, la belle France, je t'aime!
 The land of love, fine dining, and questionable driving holds a top spot on any list of must-see countries in Europe, and you'd be remiss to ignore it.

-The main event is Paris, a capital city so fine that it gives Japanese tourists a syndrome as a leaving present.
+The main event while backpacking in France is Paris, a capital city so fine that it gives Japanese tourists a syndrome as a leaving present.
 It's almost impossible not to fall in love with world famous landmarks like the Eiffel Tower, the Arc de Triomphe, and the Louvre, one of the world's largest museums.
 Then there's the bouncing nightlife, unparallelled restaurants, and world-beating cultural attractions.
 Few cities are more worthy of the 'something for everyone' stereotype.

 There's plenty to do outside the cities, too, with the the glitz and glamour of the French Riviera and its beaches, the otherworldly medieval stack of Mont Saint-Michel, the rugged Brittany coast, and Europe's highest sand dune just outside Bordeaux.
-There's skiing in the Alps during the winter, and mile after mile of bucolic countryside all over the place if you fancy something more gentle.
+There's skiing in the Alps during the winter, and mile after mile of bucolic countryside all over the place if you fancy something more gentle on your French gap year.

 Although you could easily spend your entire trip in France, many who go backpacking in Europe do so by InterRailing, the French cities acting as welcoming hubs before you head elsewhere.
 This is a fantastic way to see France on your gap year - just be sure to make the most of your time there.

 Top Experiences in France

 France is an incredible destination whether you're interested in sightseeing, countryside, fine cuisine, shopping, or whatever else you might be into.
-This list is far from comprehensive, it should be enough to get you started!
+This list is far from comprehensive, it should be enough to get you started on your gap year in France!

 Climb the Eiffel Tower